umbraco/UmbracoCMSDocs/Articles/Packages/creating-a-package.md

 ![Content of a zip package](images/zip-package.png)

-The 5 highlighted files were the ones the package contained that we created in the [Creating a Custom Dashboard tutorial](../../../Tutorials/Creating-a-Custom-Dashboard/index.md), however there is another file here called `package.xml` - so let's take a look at that - it looks like this:
+The 5 highlighted files contained in the package are the ones that we created in the [Creating a Custom Dashboard tutorial](../../../Tutorials/Creating-a-Custom-Dashboard/index.md).
+However, there is another file here called `package.xml` - so let's take a look at that.
+It looks like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>